 SIXTH GRADE MATHEMATICS - HOLT McDOUGAL COURSE 1

 Holt McDougal’s Course 1 math program lays a solid foundation of a wide range of algebra concepts.
 Whole numbers and patterns, decimal and fraction operations, data collection and display, proportional and geometric relationships, measurement, geometry, integers, probability, functions, equations, and inequalities are all addressed within this program.
-There is a workbook that enforces the concepts and also a problem solving workbook that provides strategies specific to questions and answer choices found on tests.
+There is a workbook that enforces the concepts and also a problem-solving workbook that provides strategies specific to questions and answers choices found on tests.
 Each class period the students start with ten minutes of work in a math packet.
 Packets begin with a review of last year’s concepts and progress through challenging packets that preview next year’s work.
 Homework is given on a daily basis to review and reinforce concepts being taught in class.

 SEVENTH GRADE MATHEMATICS - HOLT McDOUGAL COURSE 2/ PRE-ALGEBRA